STEVEN’S BOOKSHOP/UK

 The Italian author’s other novels of the ancient world:

-The Lost Army, about the legendary march of the Greek warrior Xenophon. • The Last Legion, in which Roman soldiers rescue a boy-emperor from barbarians and flee to Britain. • Spartan, the story of two brothers in the harsh city-state of Sparta • Heroes (aka The Talisman of Troy), in which the Greek warrior Diomedes journeys to Italy after the Trojan War. • Tyrant, the tale of Dionysius of Syracuse and his epic war with Carthage. • Empire of Dragons, which follows Roman soldiers on a journey to China.
+The Lost Army, about the legendary march of the Greek warrior Xenophon. • The Last Legion, in which Roman soldiers rescue a boy-emperor from barbarians and flee to Britain. • Spartan, the story of two brothers in the harsh city-state of Sparta • Heroes (aka The Talisman of Troy), in which the Greek warrior Diomedes journeys to Italy after the Trojan War. • Tyrant, the tale of Dionysius of Syracuse and his epic war with Carthage. • Empire of Dragons, which follows Roman soldiers on a journey to China. • The Ides of March casts the assassination of Caesar as a dark thriller.

 Antony and Cleopatra by Colleen McCullough continues the author’s monumental Masters of Rome saga with the tale of history’s most famous lovers.
 Previous novels in this bestselling series: The First Man in Rome, The Grass Crown, Fortune’s Favourites, Caesar’s Women, Caesar, and The October Horse.
 Of related interest: McCullough’s epic novel The Song of Troy.